-Come and celebrate the best of African culture in Trafalgar Square on Saturday 10 October, from noon-6pm.
+Come and celebrate the best of African culture in Trafalgar Square on Saturday 10 October.

 Skills London 2015 is London’s biggest free jobs and careers event for 15-24 year olds.
 It’s a great way for young people and their families to find out about everything from apprenticeships, to further education and jobs and careers opportunities.